Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Computational Model and Preliminaries

-\paragraph{Distributed Algorithms.} Consider a connected message passing communication network represented by a graph $G \in \mathcal{U}_{\Delta}$.
+\paragraph{Distributed Algorithms.} Consider a message passing communication network represented by a graph $G \in \mathcal{U}_{\Delta}$.
 The nodes of $G$ are associated with identical (possibly randomized) state machines and we refer to the vector encoding all node states as the network's \emph{global state}.
-These state machines operate in synchronous \emph{rounds} so that in each round $t \in \Integers_{\geq 0}$, every node $v \in V(G)$ executes the following operations: \\ (1) $v$ performs local computation and updates its state; \\ (2) $v$ sends messages to (a subset of) its neighbors; and \\ (3) $v$ receives the messages sent to it by its neighbors in round $t$. \\ Throughout, we assume that round $t$ occurs during the time interval $[t, t + 1)$ so that time $t$ marks the beginning of the round.
+These state machines operate in synchronous \emph{rounds} so that in each round $t \in \Integers_{\geq 0}$, every node $v \in V(G)$ executes the following operations: (1) $v$ performs local computation and updates its state; (2) $v$ sends messages to its neighbors; and (3) $v$ receives the messages sent to it by its neighbors in round $t$.
+Throughout, we assume that round $t$ occurs during the time interval $[t, t + 1)$ so that time $t$ marks the beginning of the round.

 We adhere to the conventions of the \emph{port numbering} model of distributed graph algorithms: Node $v \in V(G)$ has a port $i_{u} \in \{ 1, \dots, \Degree_{G}(v) \}$ for each neighbor $u \in N_{G}(v)$ such that from $v$'s perspective, $u$ is regarded as neighbor $i_{u}$.
 The nodes do not have unique identifiers and they are not assumed to know the graph size (if the graph is finite).
-The only global information held by the nodes is the degree bound $\Delta$.
+The only piece of global information that the nodes are allowed to hold is the degree bound $\Delta$.